Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control

 To compare our results to a non-perturbative simulation of our experiment, we solve the semiconductor Bloch equations (SBE) for MgO with our experimental parameters as inputs \cite{Schubert2014, Hohenleutner2015, Huttner2017}.
-Unlike perturbative models, the non-perturbative SBE framework is capable of separating the contributions from intra-band and inter-band currents.
+Unlike perturbative models, the non-perturbative SBE framework can separate contributions from intra-band and inter-band currents.
 The time-delay Fourier transforms of the time-integrated amplitude and the temporal chirp, corresponding to the electric fields generated by intra- and inter-band currents, are shown in Fig.~\ref{fig: FFT_intensity_chirp} (e) and (f).
-These plots show that the inter-band and intra-band contributions to the DFWM signal field observables are comparable under our experimental conditions.
+These plots show that the interband and intraband contributions to the DFWM signal-field observables are comparable under our experimental conditions.
 Further details of the calculation are provided in the supplementary material.

 The simple model of nonlinear susceptibility modulation discussed earlier provides physical insight into the emergence of peaks at integer multiples of $\omega_0$ observed in both the experimentally measured and theoretically calculated field observables in Fig.~\ref{fig: FFT_intensity_chirp}.
-We start from Eq.~\ref{P_higher_order}, where the third order susceptibility ($\chi^{(3)}(\mathcal{E})$) is written as an instantaneous function of the total interacting electric field $\mathcal{E}$.
+We start from Eq.~\ref{P_higher_order}, where the third-order susceptibility ($\chi^{(3)}(\mathcal{E})$) is written as an instantaneous function of the total interacting electric field $\mathcal{E}$.
 The total electric field $\mathcal{E}$ is the sum of the two gate pulses ($E_1$, $E_2$) and the probe pulse ($E_3$) electric field.
 With an introduction of time delay ($\tau$) between $E_1$ (phase-locked with $E_2$) and $E_3$, the three pulses $E_1, E_2$ and $E_3$ in the frequency domain can be written as,

 where $\bm{k}_i$ is the wave vector of the $i^{th}$ field.
 We also expand the modified nonlinear susceptibility in the power series of $\mathcal{E}$ (net electric field) as $\chi^{(3)}(\mathcal{E})=\chi^{(3)}_0+a\mathcal{E}+b\mathcal{E}^2+\mathcal{O}(\mathcal{E}^3)$, where $\chi^{(3)}_0$ is the field-free third order susceptibility.
 The parameters $a$ and $b$ represent the coefficients governing the first- and second-order modulations of the nonlinear susceptibility.
 Plugging in all the relations, we get the expression of an effective DFWM polarization as,